mdaffin/scribe/README.md

 An interactive command line tool for writing images to removable media such as Raspberry Pi images to SD Cards or Linux distro ISOs to USB flash drives.

+**WARNING: this is still in active development - use at your own risk**

 ## Motivation

 There are many tools out there to write an image to a disk, `dd`, `cp`, `pv`,